SS Alpena (1942): In service

-As of 1991, New Management Enterprises used her to transport cement between Alpena, Michigan, and other Great Lakes cement ports, including Chicago; Duluth, Minnesota; Green Bay, Wisconsin; Milwaukee; Superior, Wisconsin; and Waukegan, Illinois.
+As of 1991, New Management Enterprises used her to transport cement between Alpena, Michigan, and other Great Lakes cement ports, including Chicago; Duluth, Minnesota; Green Bay, Wisconsin; Milwaukee, Wisconsin; Superior, Wisconsin; and Waukegan, Illinois.
 That year she was operated by a crew of 28.

-In 1999, the Alpena was the largest of Inland Lakes Management's fleet, which also included the Paul H. Townsend, the JAW Iglehart, and the tugboat-barge Integrity.
+In 1999, the Alpena was the largest of Inland Lakes Management's fleet, which also included the Paul H. Townsend, the J.A.W.
+Iglehart, and the tugboat-barge Integrity.
 At that time, the Alpena was making about 70 trips per year, typically on Lake Michigan and Lake Superior, during her season from mid-March to late January.
-She spent the winter at her port of registry, Cleveland.
+She spent the winter at her port of registry, Cleveland, Ohio.
 Fully loaded, the ship can travel at 14.5 mph, and unloaded she can travel at 16 mph.

 By 2015, she was the oldest active steamship on the Great Lakes.
-In 2014, the last active Canadian steamship on the Great Lakes, the Algoma Montrealais, was scrapped, while in the winter of 2015–16 two American steamships (the Herbert C. Jackson and the John G. Munson) were converted to diesel power.
+In 2014, the last active Canadian steamship on the Great Lakes, the Algoma Montrealais, was scrapped, while in the winter of 2015–16 two American steamships (the MV Herbert C. Jackson and the MV John G. Munson) were converted to diesel power.

 In December 2015, she was damaged by a fire while in the Fincantieri Bay Shipbuilding (FBS) dry dock in Sturgeon Bay, Wisconsin, for a standard five-year inspection.
 The fire was estimated to have caused $3 million of damage to the ship.
 The Alpena was repaired after the fire and returned to service in 2016.

-As of 2021, the ship is owned by Andrie Transportation Group (of Muskegon, Michigan) and Inland Lakes Management.

 At the end of the 2021 season, the Alpena returned to the dry dock at FBS in Sturgeon Bay for her mandatory five-year inspection.
 She shared the dry dock with the SS Badger, which was simultaneously undergoing her five-year inspection.

-While in the dry dock, the Alpena also received a new coat of paint.
-She left Sturgeon Bay on January 28, 2022.
+As of 2024, the ship is owned by Andrie Transportation Group (of Muskegon, Michigan) and Inland Lakes Management.